truefoundry/custom-guardrails-template/README.md

 #### What does guardrail server respond with?
 - `null` - Guardrails passed, no transformation needed for input.
-- `ChatCompletionCreateParams` - Content was transformed, returns the modified request with PII redacted
+- `ChatCompletionCreateParams` - Content was transformed, returns the modified request with PII redacted.
 - `HTTP 400/500` - Guardrails failed with error details for input.

 ### NSFW Filtering Endpoint